-- All members of staff have been provided with a copy of part one or annex A of 'Keeping Children Safe in Education' 2021 which covers safeguarding information for staff. - o School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-This information will be compiled and held centrally on a spreadsheet, which will be periodically checked by the DSL. - The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
-This training will be delivered in person and a pack of information shared with all involved parties.
+- All members of staff have been provided with a booklet of Part One / Annex A & B of 'Keeping Children Safe in Education' 2021 which covers safeguarding information for DSTC requires all staff to read this. - DSTC leaders, including the DSL will read KCSIE 2021 in its entirety. - o DSTC leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+This is stored in the DSL office together with a record of online safety / KCSiE21 training online. - The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the DSTC internal safeguarding processes, as part of their induction.
+This is done through an online course and meeting with the DSL.

 - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues; this training will be updated at least annually. - Safeguarding training for staff, including online safety training, will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Weekly update emails to address contextual safeguarding issues will be shared with all staff and a full programme of online training is in place to supplement the annual training delivered by the DSL. - Staff will be encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
-This will be achieved through pastoral meetings and PINT (staff voice) meetings, as well as the termly DSL forum meetings. - The DSL and headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up to date register of who has been trained.
-In addition a safeguarding report is presented at each of the governor meetings throughout the academic year. - Although the school has a nominated lead for the governing body (Stephen Beale), all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+Eg in Tuesday morning briefings / Friday Focus briefings / Safeguarding knowledge sheets and Inset training.
+Staff are also required to pass a safeguarding and online safety online course. - Staff will be encouraged to contribute to and shape DSTC safeguarding arrangements and child protection policies through discussions at staff meetings or 'staff idea box'. - The DSL and Principal will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up to date register of who has been trained. - Although DSTC has a nominated lead for the Governing Body (Lucy Husband), all members of the Governing Body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.